mingdeyu/dgpsi-R/README.md

 library(dgpsi)
 ```

 to load the package.
-To install or activate the required Python environment automatically, simply run a function from the package.
-That's it, the package is now ready to use!
+To install or activate the required Python environment automatically, you can either run `dgpsi::init_py()` explicitly or simply call any function from the package.
+That's it - the package is ready to use!

 > **Note**
 > After loading `dgpsi`, the package may take some time to compile and initiate the underlying Python environment the first